gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "That was really brave of you."

 Sindy shrugged.
-"Nah.
+"Nah," she said, pleased.
-I figured if you could do it..."
+"I figured if you could do it..."
 The sisters grinned at each other, the strangeness around them forgotten for just one moment.

-And then it was Dockety's turn.
+Then it was Dockety's turn.
 Maddy caught his detached arm
 and watched as he lowered himself as far as he could with the other and then extended his wheel.